brylee123/KTANEComplicatedWires/README.md

 # KTANE Module Solver
-Quick solution to solving Complicated Wires in the game "Keep Talking and Nobody Explodes" (KTANE).
+Quick solution to solving multiple modules in the game "Keep Talking and Nobody Explodes" (KTANE).